PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.6.md

 }
 ```

-The mint function creates a position using the modifyPosition function.
+The mint function calls `modifyPosition()`.

-It also returns the amount of both tokens deposited which is derived from the computed liquidity, which is then compared against the pool's reserves or balances.
+It also returns the amountDelta, which is the amount equivalent to add the liquidityDelta specified, of both tokens deposited to confirm that there was actually an increase in the tokens balances.

 ```solidity
 function mint(